SGLP: A Similarity Guided Fast Layer Partition Pruning for Compressing Large Deep Models: Introduction

-Network pruning is a commonly-used way to compress a neural network, which can mainly categorized as unstructured pruning \cite{weight-structured, weight-deep, weight-learning} and structured pruning \cite{yang2019multi,runtime, pruning, variational,cai2022prior}.
-Unstructured pruning, such as weight pruning, removes the unimportant weights from the network, resulting in a sparse tensor \cite{weight-dynamic, weight-compression, surgeon}.
-However, networks derived from unstructured pruning can only be integrated into BLAS libraries \cite{faster} and requires specialized hardware for acceleration, which hinder the practical usage \cite{eie}.
-In contrast, structured pruning discards entire structures in a network, resulting in a pruned network which does not rely on specialized software or hardware \cite{dais, carrying}.
-Among structured pruning, filter/channel pruning compresses neural networks by removing unimportant filters/channels in CNN-based networks \cite{pfec, sfp, fpgm, slimming, effective}.
-For example, the work \cite{fan2021dual} applies filter pruning via dual rank-constraint.
-Molchanov et al. \cite{molchanov2016pruning} prune the network with Taylor expansion where the filters contributing the least to the cost function are removed.
-Besides, Lin et al. \cite{hrank} removes the filters with the least rank.
+Network pruning is a commonly-used way to compress a neural network, which can mainly categorized as unstructured pruning and structured pruning.
+Unstructured pruning, such as weight pruning, removes the unimportant weights from the network, resulting in a sparse tensor.
+However, networks derived from unstructured pruning can only be integrated into BLAS libraries and requires specialized hardware for acceleration, which hinder the practical usage.
+In contrast, structured pruning discards entire structures in a network, resulting in a pruned network which does not rely on specialized software or hardware.
+Among structured pruning, filter/channel pruning compresses neural networks by removing unimportant filters/channels in CNN-based networks \cite{pfec, fpgm}.
+For example, Lin \etal \cite{hrank} remove the filters with the least rank.
 However, filter/channel pruning faces constraints caused by the depth of the original network, as each layer is required to retain a minimum of one filter or channel.
 Besides, the parallel nature of convolutional operations across various filters within the same layer means that channel pruning may not result in significant performance gains on hardware that supports parallel processing.
-Additionally, the impact on reducing memory usage during runtime may be limited \cite{shallower, efficient-layer-pruning}.
+Additionally, the impact on reducing memory usage during runtime may be limited.
 Therefore, such methods do not yield significant acceleration on hardware platforms and do not notably reduce runtime memory overhead.